LoShan17/performative-challenge/README.md

 Creating a full stack Laravel/React CRUD app as detailed in "Performativ-Trial.pdf"

+## Covered in the video:

+-   Quick app Demo
+-   MVC design overview and how it maps to Laravel/React in the app.
+-   Going through StockController.php as it is probably the most interesting backend component and the one with the 3rd party Finnhub integration
+-   Conclusions

 ## To run locally

 -   `git clone` the repo locally